aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

 ---
-title: Open Presentation in .NET
+title: Open Presentation in C#
 linktitle: Open Presentation
 type: docs
 weight: 20
 url: /net/open-presentation/
 keywords: "Open PowerPoint, PPTX, PPT, Open Presentation, Load Presentation, C#, Csharp, .NET"
-description: "Open PowerPoint Presentation and save into many supported formats using C# and perform conversions e.g. ppt to pptx, pptx to pdf, odp to ppt etc."
+description: "Open or load Presentation PPT, PPTX, ODP in C# or .NET"
 ---

 Besides creating PowerPoint presentations from scratch, Aspose.Slides allows you to open existing presentations.
 After you load a presentation, you can get information about the presentation, edit the presentation (content on its slides), add new slides or remove existing ones, etc.

 ## Open Presentation

-To open an existing presentation, you simply have to instantiate the Presentation class and pass the file path (of the presentation you want to open) to its contructor.
+To open an existing presentation, you simply have to instantiate the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class and pass the file path (to the presentation you want to open) to its contructor.

 This C# code shows you how to open a presentation and also find out the number of slides it contains: